HeathmontDataAnalytics/heathmontdataanalytics.github.io/assessments/unit3-sacs.md

 - Statistically analyse the data in spreadsheets
 - Create data visualisations (in accordance with the requirements) to present your findings

+## Criteria

+The SAC will be assessed on the following criteria (provided from VCAA):

+- Interpret solution requirements and designs
+- identify, select, extract and validate relevant data from a large repository
+- use the APA referencing system to acknowledge intellectual property
+- manipulate and cleanse data using spreadsheet software
+- conduct statistical analysis to identify trends, relationships and patterns
+- select, justify and apply functions, formats and conventions to create effective data visualisations
+- develop and apply suitable testing techniques to software tools used

+The full marking Performance Descriptors will be supplied in class.

 ### Part 1 - Database Solution

 - **Duration:** 2 lessons (1 x double lesson)